 There are many options.
 We want to draw your attention to two settings:

 View Password: Change password visibility.
 A user can still open a remote connection in embedded mode without seeing the password.

 Execute: Controls whether a user can use an entry (e.g. open a remote connection).

 Restricted access sets all permissions to never.
-An administrator then gives rights to view items > and perform actions, as needed. > > 1.
-On the Administration tab, click Root Settings. > 2.
-Click Permissions.
+An administrator then gives rights to view items and perform actions, as needed.

+1. On the Administration tab, click Vault Settings.

+2. Click Permissions.